RedPointGlobal/redpoint-rpi/docs/readme-mcp.md

 The **Interaction Helm Assistant** is an AI-powered assistant that helps you configure, deploy, and troubleshoot your RPI installation.
 It provides two ways to interact with the same set of tools:

 - **Web UI:** A browser-based interface with form-based tools, AI chat, and file management.
 No installation required.
-- **MCP (Claude Code / Claude Desktop):** Connect via the Model Context Protocol for a terminal-based AI experience powered by Claude.
+- **Agentic (Claude Code / Claude Desktop):** Connect via the Model Context Protocol.
+The assistant can plan and drive end-to-end RPI deployments.

 Both interfaces access the same underlying tools and search the official [RPI documentation](https://docs.redpointglobal.com/rpi) and the local chart documentation.